Bertha (tunnel boring machine): Damage to cutterhead and two-year delay

 On May 18, 2015, WSDOT reported to the Seattle City Council that the damage to the bearing and seals was worse than had been previously reported.
 Further inspection after the cutting head was removed and disassembled showed damage to the cutter head drive gears, so a new estimate of the repair time and cost was prepared.

 The front end of the machine was lowered back into the access pit for reassembly in a four-lift process beginning with the repaired cutter drive on August 24, 2015.

-In June 2015, Seattle Tunnel Partners sued to force insurers to payout on the $85 million insurance policy to cover repairs needed after Bertha's cutting teeth were damaged in a collision with a steel pipe in December 2013.
+In June 2015, STP sued to force insurers to payout on the $85 million insurance policy to cover repairs needed after Bertha's cutting teeth were damaged in a collision with a steel pipe in December 2013.
 In August 2015, a consortium of eight insurers filed a lawsuit against STP in order to avoid a $143 million payout to cover the cost of repairs to the boring machine.
 The insurers claimed that the tunnel-boring machine's capabilities were inadequate for the project and should be excluded.

 It is unclear what triggered the damage to Bertha's main bearing.
 Problems with the seal system appear to date back to the machine's initial testing in Japan, when the seal assembly was damaged and required repairs.
 However, Hitachi Zosen general manager Soichi Takaura later stated that "there was nothing wrong with the seals in the original machine", noting that Bertha appeared to function properly before striking the well casing.
 WSDOT disputed this, and stated that the well casing was not responsible.